D230 SUMMER ACADEMIC COURSES ARE STILL RUNNING

 Stay on track with the pacing guide, course learning outcomes, and communication with the teacher.

-Take greater ownership over learning, meet deadlines, and communicate with credit recovery teacher and credit recovery help center teachers.
+Take greater ownership over learning, meet deadlines, and communicate with credit recovery teachers.

-The Sandburg Help Center will be available for students Monday – Thursday from 8:00 am – 12:00 pm for additional support.
+Virtual support will be available for students Monday – Thursday from 8:00 am – 12:00 pm.

 |What are the benefits to taking this course?||